-The right to inspect and review the student's educational records.
+- 1. The right to inspect and review the student's educational records. - 2.
+The right to request the amendment of the student's educational records that the student believes are inaccurate, misleading or otherwise in violation of the student's privacy rights under FERPA. - 3.
+The right to consent to disclosure of personally identifiable information contained in the student's

-- The right to request the amendment of the student's educational records that the student believes are inaccurate, misleading or otherwise in violation of the student's privacy rights under FERPA. - The right to consent to disclosure of personally identifiable information contained in the student's educational records, except to the extent that FERPA authorizes disclosure without consent. - 4.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by CCC to comply with the requirements of FERPA.
+4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by CCC to comply with the requirements of FERPA.